 SPS 102.
-INDEPENDENT STUDY- CAREER PLANNING......1 credit hour
+INDEPENDENT STUDY-CAREER PLANNING......

 Independent Study course is designed for person undecided about their career and life goals.
-At their own pace, participants complete a series of exercises and activities to learn about their goals, interest, skills, abilities, and values, to explore occupations and to learn decision-making techniques.
+At their own pace, participants complete a series of exercises and activities to learn about their goals, interest, skills, abilities, and values, to explore occupations and to learn decisionmaking techniques.
 Participants write a summary career plan upon completion and meet for consultation with instructor three times during the period of independent study.
-(Hours arranged on an individual basis)
+(Hours arranged on an individual basis.)